message/iata/CA.md

 Published 22.03.2021
-1. Passengers arriving from the USA are not allowed to enter until 21 April 2021.
+1. Passengers arriving from the USA are not allowed to enter.
 -This does not apply to:
 - nationals of Canada;
 - permanent residents of Canada;